Drone likely flying from Ukraine war zone crashes in Croatia

 The Russian Embassy in Zagreb said that the drone was made in Ukraine and that the Russian forces stopped using Tu-141s since the breakup of the Soviet Union in 1991.

-Croatian President Zoran Milanovic said “the serious incident” must be thoroughly investigated to determine “how a relatively unsophisticated drone flew for over an hour over NATO countries without being detected.”

-He said that the drone crashed in Zagreb after running out of fuel.
+Croatian President Milanovic said the drone crashed in Zagreb after running out of fuel.

 The two officials said at a news conference that Croatia responded last night with the closure of its airspace.
 They said they have been in contact with neighboring countries and NATO and refused to reveal whose drone it was.

 “We can’t say at this moment whose it was.
 Those are relatively old-era flying objects that were used in the Soviet Union,” said Chief of Staff Adm.
-Robert Hranj said.
-“I can’t even say it flew from Ukraine without detailed analysis.”
+Robert Hranj.

-Hungary’s foreign minister, Peter Szijjarto, said in a social media post on Friday that Hungarian authorities were also investigating the crash.
+Hungary’s foreign minister, Peter Szijjarto, said in a social media post Friday that Hungarian authorities were also investigating.

 “According to the information currently available, the airspace of several NATO member states, including Hungary, was involved in the drone flight,” he said.

+The aircraft entered from Ukraine around 23:23 and left Romanian airspace around 23:26, heading to Hungary, it said.

+“The evolution of this aircraft object for a very short time in the national airspace, the high speed, the low flight altitude, associated with the rugged terrain and the weather conditions at that time, did not allow the use of other procedural measures to identify this aircraft in flight,” a statement said.

 Zagreb mayor Tomislav Tomasevic said parts of the flying object are scattered in several locations.
-He said authorities are working to determine how the incident happened and that initial findings indicated it was an accident.
+He said initial findings indicated it was an accident.

 “No one was hurt and that is good fortune,” said Tomasevic.
 “It is a relatively big object. … It is amazing that no one was hurt.”